 Please note, CANSail 3 & 4 may require more time to achieve depending on the pace of sailor learning and demonstration.
 It will take a minimum of four weeks to accomplish the demonstration of the advanced sailing techniques and sailing theory.

 In addition, CANSail 3 & 4 sailors may have the opportunity to attend regattas.
 If sailors are chosen or demonstrate interest with the necessary skill level to attend regattas, it will be necessary for their parents to provide the additional cost and assist with transportation and supervision.
 Please see more on Regattas further on in this Guide.

 CANSail 5 & 6 is an advanced course for the serious sailor and racer who want to compete and advance in the sailing world.
 CANSail 5 & 6 courses focus on speed control by identifying tide and wind shifts and initiating tactical decisions to defend positioning and accomplishing strategic goals.
 The CANSail 5 requires the sailor to participate in a 1 – 2-day local regatta while the CANSail 6 requires the sailor to participate in a regional training camp and in a regional or provincial regatta.
-These courses will only be provided with sufficient interest and depending on the availability of certified instructors.
+CanSail 5 & 6 will will NOT be offered at BQYC in 2021.